National Hardwood Lumber Association: Annual Convention

 The NHLA Annual Convention & Exhibit Showcase brings together the diverse membership of the National Hardwood Lumber Association and the entire global hardwood community.
 Throughout the NHLA's existence, the Annual Convention & Exhibit Showcase has grown substantially, and the Convention is now the largest gathering of hardwood industry leaders in the world.

 Publications

 The NHLA publishes the Hardwood Matters magazine as a means to disseminate information and awareness about the hardwood lumber industry throughout North America.
-The NHLA also publishes International Hardwood Matters to spread information and awareness to the hardwood lumber industry outside of North America.